 Once upon a time, in the world of cinema ... comic book movies were very rare, and rarely were any of them good.
-Sure, we get like twelve- hundred comic book adaption’s a year now, but if you were to look back before the early 2000’s, comic book movies were a dime a dozen, but in time, superhero movies evolved, and got better.
+Sure, we get like twelve- hundred comic book adaption’s a year now, but if you were to look back before the early 2000’s, comic book movies were a dime a dozen.
+Yet, in time, superhero movies evolved, and got better.
 If 2000’s “X-Men” proved that we could have great comic book movies, it was 2002’s “Spider-Man” that proved superhero movies were here to stay, because they make bank ... $821 Million to be precise.
 When this movie dropped in summer of 2002, it wasn’t just another summer popcorn flick ... it was an event.
 While Spider-Man had always been a celebrated icon, he never got the privilege to grace the silver screen.
 To see the hero’s trademark web-swinging, and wall crawling in live action was quiet sensational for long time fans.
 Now regrettably, I wasn’t a part of this event, as I actually didn’t see this movie when it first premiered.
 In fact, I didn’t see it at all until after “Spider-Man 2” premiered.
 I remember I didn’t like this movie at all upon first viewing, as it seemed like a drop in the water compared to both its sequel, and everything else I was watching at the time.
 Thankfully, this film has really grown on my over the years, to the point where I genuinely enjoy watching it, and I even consider “Spider-Man” a classic in its own right.

 Our villain for the day is The Green Goblin, who’s only motivation is killing or corrupting our hero.
 Now most Spider-Man villains, or heck super-villains in general have some kind of ulterior motive that the hero keeps foiling, but The Green Goblin really has no other motivations to speak of.
 While this doesn’t make him a deep or interesting character, his strait forward plan of defeating Spider-Man dose add to the simplicity of the film.
 Now obviously The Green Goblin is a mostly stupid, and very cliché villain.
-His costume is silly, his hammy personality goes way over the top, and every attempt at being scary comes off as unintentionally funny at times, but none of that matters because Willem Dafoe is freaking amazing in the role.
+His costume is silly, his hammy personality goes way over the top, and every attempt at being scary comes off as unintentionally funny at times ... but none of that matters because Willem Dafoe is freaking amazing in the role.
 Every time Willem Dafoe is on screen, he is clearly having the time of his life, and that always makes for a fun villain.
 He was also very passionate about this role, as he wasn’t the directors first chose for the part, but Willem Dafoe really pushed for it.
 He also did the majority of the stunts and fighting, because he didn’t think a stunt man could convey the same level of menace, and I just admire an actor for getting so invested in his character.
 While the performance is anything but subtle, he’s still consistently entertaining to watch.
-Plus he has a decent rivalry with our hero, nothing deep mind you, but it’s genuinely exciting when the two characters clash.
+Plus, he has a decent rivalry with our hero, nothing deep mind you, but it’s genuinely exciting when the two characters clash.
 My only real complaint is that the Green Goblin from the comics and cartoon show is very expressive, but that’s not the case with this film as he’s wearing a mask with a permanent grin.

 Now obviously I’ve loved movies my whole life, but I never appreciated the art of film-making until my high school years.
 So when looking back at this movie, I was quiet impressed with Sam Rami’s directing style, which I completely glossed over as a kid.
 Sam Rami beautifully transitions Spider-Mans universe from the page of a comic book to the big screen.
 Of course he proved very creative with his film making and camera skills when he directed “The Evil Dead Trilogy”, and his style cares over to these films with ideal grace.
 I love his method of editing, how he transitions to different scenes, how he plays with the camera, and it’s all just very artistic.
-I especially love the opening credit sequence, which become a tradition with all three of the original Spider-Man films.
+I especially love the opening credit sequence, which became a tradition with all three of the original Spider-Man films.
 In short, these openings are very colorful, artistic, and really help set the mood.
-I with more movies, especially superhero movies had openings like these films.
+I wish more movies, especially superhero movies had openings like these films.
 The pacing of the movie is also very good, as it’s brisk, but has just enough slow moments to feel submersed in this world with these characters.
 There’s also a great sense of fun to this movie, which is so refreshing considering that everything is so dark and brooding these days.
-Now there’s some well placed drama here and there, but it’s just enough to make us care without spoiling the films light hearted tone.
+There’s also some well placed drama here and there, but it’s just enough to make us care without spoiling the films lighthearted tone.

 For one of the first superhero adaption’s of the early 2000’s, the action scenes have held up very well, and in some respects are better then what we get today.
 When Spider-Man and the Green Goblin battle in a burning building, I genuinely feel the excitement, but I can also admire the practicality of the piece.
 I like that while special effects are present, there isn’t an over abundance of it.
-In fact most of the action is very much in camera, but still with a lot of flare and energy.
+In fact, most of the action is very much in camera, but still with a lot of flare and energy.
 Granted the fighting choreography looks like something from a six flags stunt show, but the battles themselves are still on a big scale, which makes them exciting.
 For example, the battle over time square isn’t exactly riveting, but it’s very creative with the setting, and feels like something on a large scale.
 On a side note, I love how this scene builds up the first appearance of the Green Goblin, and it helps draw me into the excitement of the following action scene.
 Some of the effects on display do look dated, and it’s especially cheesy in that one moment when the Goblins bomb turns those people into skeletons.
 Other effects like his Spider-Senses, and some shots of him web-swinging still look good.
 The film did in-fact receive two Oscar Nods for both visual effects and sound design, so it definitely accomplished something for its time.

 Another key ingredient to this film is Danny Elfmans outstanding music score.
 If your familiar with Danny Elfmans work, you’d know he mostly dose music for Tim Burtons films, all of which have a similar loony yet haunting melody.
 However, his score for “Spider-Man” is very different, and feels like something grand, exciting and larger then life.
 In short, Danny Elfman can go to his grave knowing he composed two of the greatest superhero themes of all time, the other one being his “Batman” score.
 Speaking of music, let’s take a moment to look at the soundtrack, as this film came from an age when every action movie had a similar Christian Rock, Boy Band feel.
 The main song “Hero” performed by Nickelback is the perfect example of what music was like back then.
 To be honest, while it’s very dated, and I'm by no means a fan of Nickelback, their song “Hero” is something I can't help but enjoy on some level.
 By contrast, I hated the song “What We’re All About” performed by sum 41.
-This movie even features the original 1960’s Spider-Man theme song, which I know is iconic, but I just find it annoying.
+This movie also features the original 1960’s Spider-Man theme song, which I know is iconic, but I just find it annoying.